• SERVICES

 RHCs benefit from the wide footprint across the country established by their owners, the big-box retailers.
 For instance, CVS, operating 1,100 retail clinics across 33 states, indicated that more than half of the US population lives within 10 miles of a MinuteClinic as of March 2022.

-However, currently, there is a geographic disparity as the majority of the RHCs is located in urban areas, with only 2% serving the rural population.
+However, currently, there is a geographic disparity as the majority of the RHCs are located in urban areas, with only 2% serving the rural population.
 From the business perspective, it makes sense to concentrate on the metropolitan areas targeting high-income populations.
 Moreover, just like traditional healthcare providers, RHCs also find it challenging to hire qualified staff to work at remote locations.
 However, as the popularity and utilization of RHCs increase, expansion to rural areas may come as a natural progression.
 For instance, Walmart is uniquely positioned to capture the rural market opportunity by leveraging the presence of its 4,000 stores located in medically underserved areas as designated by the Health Resources and Service Administration.

 Dollar General is the first retailer to step up and penetrate this unserved market.
 In January 2023, Dollar General, in partnership with DocGo (a telehealth and medical transportation company), piloted mobile clinics set up at the parking lots at three of its stores in Tennessee.
 This initiative is Dollar General’s first step into retail healthcare, and there is no clarity yet on whether the company is looking at the in-store clinics model.